SasView/sasview/src/sans/models/media/model_functions.rst

 *Figure.
 1D plot using the default values (w/500 data points).*

+REFERENCE

+H Benoit, *Comptes Rendus*, 245 (1957) 2244-2247

+B Hammouda, *SANS from Homogeneous Polymer Mixtures ­ A Unified Overview*, *Advances in Polym.
+Sci.*, 106 (1993) 87-133

 .. _RPA10Model:

 **2.2.22.
 RPA10Model**

-Calculates the macroscopic scattering intensity (units of cm^-1) for a multicomponent homogeneous mixture of polymers using the Random Phase Approximation.
-This general formalism contains 10 specific cases:
+Calculates the macroscopic scattering intensity (units of |cm^-1|) for a multicomponent homogeneous mixture of polymers using the Random Phase Approximation.
+This general formalism contains 10 specific cases

-Case 0: C/D Binary mixture of homopolymers
+Case 0: C/D binary mixture of homopolymers

-Case 1: C-D Diblock copolymer
+Case 1: C-D diblock copolymer

-Case 2: B/C/D Ternary mixture of homopolymers
+Case 2: B/C/D ternary mixture of homopolymers

-Case 3: C/C-D Mixture of a homopolymer B and a diblock copolymer C-D
+Case 3: C/C-D mixture of a homopolymer B and a diblock copolymer C-D

-Case 4: B-C-D Triblock copolymer
+Case 4: B-C-D triblock copolymer

-Case 5: A/B/C/D Quaternary mixture of homopolymers
+Case 5: A/B/C/D quaternary mixture of homopolymers

-Case 6: A/B/C-D Mixture of two homopolymers A/B and a diblock C-D
+Case 6: A/B/C-D mixture of two homopolymers A/B and a diblock C-D

-Case 7: A/B-C-D Mixture of a homopolymer A and a triblock B-C-D
+Case 7: A/B-C-D mixture of a homopolymer A and a triblock B-C-D

-Case 8: A-B/C-D Mixture of two diblock copolymers A-B and C-D
+Case 8: A-B/C-D mixture of two diblock copolymers A-B and C-D

-Case 9: A-B-C-D Four-block copolymer
+Case 9: A-B-C-D tetra-block copolymer

-Note: the case numbers are different from the IGOR/NIST SANS package.
+**NB: these case numbers are different from those in the NIST SANS package!**

 Only one case can be used at any one time.
-Plotting a different case will overwrite the original parameter waves.

-The returned value is scaled to units of [cm-1].
+The returned value is scaled to units of |cm^-1|, absolute scale.

+The RPA (mean field) formalism only applies only when the multicomponent polymer mixture is in the homogeneous mixed-phase region.
-Component D is assumed to be the "background" component (all contrasts are calculated with respect to component D).

-Scattering contrast for a C/D blend= {SLD (component C) - SLD (component D)}2
+**Component D is assumed to be the "background" component (ie, all contrasts are calculated with respect to** **component D).** So the scattering contrast for a C/D blend = [SLD(component C) - SLD(component D)]\ :sup:`2`.

-Depending on what case is used, the number of fitting parameters varies.
+Depending on which case is being used, the number of fitting parameters - the segment lengths (ba, bb, etc) and |chi|
-These represent the segment lengths (ba, bb, etc) and the Chi parameters (Kab, Kac, etc).
-The last one of these is a scaling factor to be held constant equal to unity.
+parameters (Kab, Kac, etc) - vary.
+The *scale* parameter should be held equal to unity.

-The input parameters are the degree of polymerization, the volume fractions for each component the specific volumes and the neutron scattering length densities.
+The input parameters are the degrees of polymerization, the volume fractions, the specific volumes, and the neutron scattering length densities for each component.

-This RPA (mean field) formalism applies only when the multicomponent polymer mixture is in the homogeneous mixed-phase region.

-REFERENCE

-A Z Akcasu, R Klein and B Hammouda, *Macromolecules*, 26 (1993) 4136

-Fitting parameters for Case0 Model
+Fitting parameters for a Case 0 Model

 =======================  ========  =============
 Parameter name           Units     Default value